BCStudentSoftwareDevTeam/documentation/runbook/lsf-users.md

 The scripts must be run in tandem and in this order, in order for preferred name preferences to be preserved.

-FAILS:
- - LDAP limits the number of records returned by a query to 1500.
+>LDAP limits the number of records returned by a query to 1500.
 The last hundred or so student records are probably not retrieved, which means no preferred name update.
+{.is-danger}

  ## User Permissions

 There are 5 types of permissions, Administrators (Labor, SAAS, or Financial Aid), Supervisors, and Students.
 Administrator permissions can be updated in the application admin page: https://lsf.berea.edu/admin/adminManagement.
 Supervisor and Student roles are based on the presence of data and are not alterable.